Guidelines for reviewers of MountainDevelopment papers

 2. Methods

-- Are the figures, tables, maps, etc relevant and accurate?
+• Are the figures, tables, maps, etc relevant, accurate, and of high quality?